Ralim/IronOS/Documentation/DebugMenu.md

 ### CHan

-This is the handle temperature in °C. This is used for cold junction compensation of the tip temperature.
+This is the handle or PCB temperature in °C x 10 (200 == 20.0 °C).
+This is used for cold junction compensation of the tip temperature.
-This is shown in degrees Celsius x10, so 200 == 20.0 °C
+If the CHan is extremely high, this indicates the temperature sensor isn't reading correctly.
+Range of 200-400 (20-40 °C) is normal depending on how hot/cold the room is and how long power has been running which warms the PCB.

 ### CMax

-This indicates the max temperature in degrees Celsius that the system estimates it can measure the tip reliably to.
+This indicates the max temperature in °Celsius that the system estimates it can measure the tip reliably to.
 This is dependent on a few factors including the handle temperature so it can move around during use.
+As you use the iron, the Max increases to a point.

 ### Vin

 The input voltage as read by the internal ADC.
-Can be used to sanity check its being read correctly.
+Can be used to sanity check it is being read correctly.

 ### PWR